henrywoo/STLandMallocMemory/README.md

 STL in-scope RSS keeps increasing as size of string increases, which is not surprising.

 The purple-dot line displays, when pool allocator is used, RSS values after all STL objects are `deallocated`.
-Observing the purple-dot line, we can see `when object size is less than or equal to 128 bytes`, the memory usage keeps increasing even after object goes out of scope.
-This is also expected.
+Observing the purple-dot line, we can see `when object size is less than or equal to 128 bytes`, the memory usage keeps increasing even after object goes out of scope, which is expected too.

 Another observation is malloc/free's pool effect. malloc/free actually doesn't return back all memory to OS even after all objects are freed.
 Before string size is greater than some threshold value of 500+, malloc/free will hold around 30~40MB memory, and after that, the value jumps to almost 600MB.
-You can see the jump of the balck dot line in the graph.
-This is also not surpring either.
+You can see the jump of the black dot line in the graph.
+This is not surprising either.

 What surprised me is the default STL out-of-scope RSS without pool allocator almost overlaps with the one with pool allocator!
 We can see the red and purple dot lines are very very close.
 I am using g++ 7.3 and it should the underlying malloc/free subsystem.
 But the behavior is still like the old g++3.3.
 One speculation is malloc/free use very similar pool stragey with STL pool allocator.
 I need some time to verify it.
 Or please email me wufuheng AT gmail.com or send a Pull Request if you know the answer.
 Thanks!